-Each winter Mandi Sandenbergh travels out to our Eastern Cape community care centres to run her fantastic ‘Art on the Go’ workshops, keeping scores of children busy for many happy hours expressing themselves through painting, clay modelling and play.
+Each winter Mandi Sandenbergh travels out to our Eastern Cape drop-in centres to run her fantastic ‘Art on the Go’ workshops, keeping scores of children busy for many happy hours expressing themselves through painting, clay modelling and play.
 This year was no exception, with many lovely and fun exercises.
 We caught up with Mandi upon her return to Cape Town and asked her to tell us more about what had gone on.

 How would you say it went this year?
 Because you do this every year, don’t you?

 Mandi: Yes.
 This is my fourth visit.
 It was actually magic.
 Our theme was love and friendship and Ubuntu, inspired by the fact that Nelson Mandela is in his space.
 We had quite a lot of fun with Africa’s, which we tried to do as a happy place.
 Africa as a feeling, loving, wonderful place.